 Grant is a Head of Studio at Foster + Partners.
 He studied Architecture at Canterbury School of Art, joining the practice in 1988.
 He lives in London, but has travelled widely for work, living in Hong Kong for six years during the airport project there.
-He leads an extraordinarily creative team of architects and designers, who together have been responsible for a wide range of award winning projects in Europe, Asia, Africa, North and South America.
+He leads an extraordinarily creative team of architects and designers, who together have been responsible for a wide range of award winning projects in Europe, China, the Middle East, North and Central America.

-Grant Brooker is a head of studio at the practice and is part of the Design Board.
+Grant Brooker is a head of studio at the practice, is part of the Design Board and is a member of the Partnership Board.
 He leads a wide range of projects including cultural, residential, office, commercial and transport buildings.
 He studied at the Canterbury School of Architecture and joined Foster Associates in 1987.
 His current projects include New International Airport Mexico City, Mexico, Ferring Pharmaceuticals A/S Headquarters, Copenhagen, Battersea Power Station masterplan, London and the Museum of Roman Antiquities in Narbonne.

 He became a Senior Partner in 2004 and has led the teams on numerous projects, including headquarters for Willis, Ernst and Young and Amazon; several major residential projects and some of Europe’s tallest residential towers in London and Paris.
 He also led the masterplan for the recently completed Quartermile district in Edinburgh; the Zénith Music Venue in St Etienne; the award-winning redevelopment of the old port in Marseille, the courtyard at the Smithsonian Institution in Washington DC and the Virgin Galactic Spaceport in New Mexico.